 - Confusion

-The causes of a brain aneurysm are unknown, but a range of factors may increase your risk these include:
+The causes of a brain aneurysm are unknown, but a range of factors may increase your risk, including:

 - Cigarette smoking